sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 doing 2 year logic to get next change.

 Defect:
-Add user to company is not sending activate email
+Add user to company is not sending activate email and user is not active or verified.

 -----------------------------------
 ###Requirements